jackinthebox52/redhat-lab-clone/README.md

 This Docker container simulates a Red Hat practice lab environment with fake `lab` commands that mimic the behavior of actual Red Hat training lab systems.

+## NOTE: The readme is AI generated.
+Sorry, not worth the effort for this one.

 ## What This Container Provides

 - **Red Hat UBI 9** base system